 - Garnish the malpuas with pistachio nuts and serve warm or cold.

-- You can dunked the malpuas in syrup or can have it dry or to make it more savoury serve it along with rabdi.
+- You can dunk the malpuas in syrup or can have it dry or to make it more delectable by serving it with rabri.

 - Boil the milk till it reduced to its 1/4th measure.

 - Dissolve the cornflour in one teaspoon of warm milk and mix it with the reduced milk.

 - It will thicken the milk and you will get the desired texture.

 - Add the grated apple in the thickened milk and cook on low heat for 3-4 minutes.

 - Take off from the heat and garnish with dry fruits.

 - Serve alone or with the warm malpuas or jalebis.